MicrosoftDocs/bot-docs/contributor-guide/create-links-markdown.md

-# Linking guidance for Azure technical content
+# Linking guidance for Bot Framework technical content
 ### Links from one article to another
 To create an inline link from one technical article to another technical article, use the following link syntax: